actuator/cve/README.md

   - **Description**: The Talkatone com.talkatone.android application 8.4.6 for Android enables any installed application (with no permissions) to place phone calls without user interaction by sending a crafted intent via the
   com.talkatone.vedroid.ui.launcher.OutgoingCallInterceptor component.

+- **CVE-2024-36064**
+  - **Description**: The NLL com.nll.cb (aka ACR Phone) application through 0.330-playStore-NoAccessibility-arm8 for Android allows any installed application (with no permissions) to place phone calls without user interaction by sending a crafted intent via the com.nll.cb.dialer.dialer.DialerActivity component.

+- **CVE-2024-36063**
+  - **Description**: The Goodwy com.goodwy.dialer (aka Right Dialer) application through 5.1.0 for Android enables any application (with no permissions) to place phone calls without user interaction by sending a crafted intent via the com.goodwy.dialer.activities.DialerActivity component.

+- **CVE-2024-36062**
+  - **Description**: > The com.callassistant.android (aka AI Call Assistant & Screener) application 1.174 for Android enables any installed application (with no permissions) to place phone calls without user interaction bysending a crafted intent via thecom.callassistant.android.ui.call.incall.InCallActivity component.

 - **CVE-2023-49003**
   - **Description**: An issue in simplemobiletools Simple Dialer 5.18.1 allows an attacker to bypass intended access restrictions via interaction with com.simplemobiletools.dialer.activities.DialerActivity.